agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 <!-- affliction, adduced, intractable, circumscribed, "dogs walking on hind -->
 <!-- legs, docility"* -->

-**Claims**: [0] shows that [1] have a range of [2] that are not [3]

-**Subject**: [1].

-**Predicate**: have range of [2] that are not [3].
+**Claims**: [2] is not a function of [3].

+The claim I started with was "[1] have a range of [2] that are not [3]", which led me astray as I chose the subject to be "What [1] have" and was struggling to come up with something that met the large predicate.
+There were too many words such as "general neural processing power", "remarkable cognitive talents" etc... which I think made it difficult for me to give an example that satisfied the subject.
+In the end what worked seems to be, trying to get the core claim by taking the smallest claim.
+I started off with "[1] have [2]." but that was useless as it didn't make sense with [0] given as example in the book.
+Then it hit me that it should be [2] is not a function of [3].
+I spent 2hrs atleast on this.

+**Subject**: What [2] is not a function of

+**Predicate**: [3] or [4].

-**Example**: *People with autism spectrum disorders who may have striking deficits in "social cognition" while function well in other "cognitive domains" say like painting, playing the piano etc...*
+**Example**: *People with autism spectrum disorders who may have striking deficits in "social cognition" will function well in other "cognitive domains" say like painting, playing the piano etc...---Chapter 3 SI*. <-- I assume this to mean that autistic people have "much lesser" [3] and [4].

-This above is hardly an example.
-Let's consider [this](https://youtu.be/zNGjdYY7WVE?t=142), where we see a guy with autism making highly detailed drawings of scenery, for an actual example to test the predicate on.
+The above is hardly an example.
+Let's consider [this](https://youtu.be/zNGjdYY7WVE?t=142), where we see a guy with autism making highly detailed drawings of scenery.

-**Definition**: I think I am pondering too much about the predicate.
-Its a string of words and I don't think it is specific enough like in law when people say haebus corpus.
-I consider [2] to be talking about things in the context of superintelligence and deem everything we have seen in the earth as not superintelligence.
+[This](https://www.youtube.com/watch?v=h57TsezhYI8) is a video of a person without autism doing incredible work with a pencil.

+**Definition**: Checks out, assuming autistic people do not posses [3] or [4] (what ever sufficient means) and "normal human adults" posses it.

-**Checklist**: yes; false;; not-chapter.
+**Checklist**: yes; true;
-*failed*
+*identifying the real claim*; *time*; (2hrs); **Pattern**: No idea;

+*Help needed*

 ---

-**Claims**: [1] have a range of [2] that are not [4].

-ditto!
-Too many labels that I don't have examples for.
-Sufficient general intelligence?
-What does that mean?
-I give up.
-I don't see the point in pondering this out.

-*failed*

-***General rant: ***
+**General rant:**

 *This one I read a few times, and had no idea wtf NB is talking about.
-NB is making me furious in many cases, just by not providing examples and hanging on to abstract bullshit (sufficient amount of general intelligence, specialized neural circuitry), i.e., things I have 0 examples for.
-Such a bastard he is.
-How does he expect people to read this shit? especially if they don't have a background on this and worst of all, he seems to have extensively used the thesaurus to sound cool.
+NB is making me furious in many cases, just by not providing examples and hanging on to abstract things (sufficient amount of general intelligence, specialized neural circuitry), i.e., things I have 0 examples for.
+How does he expect people to read this? especially if I don't have a background on this and worst of all, he seems to have extensively used the thesaurus to sound cool.
 So many words I had to look up.
-Why not write it like Harry Potter? huh? why not?  eugenics, affliction, adduced, intractable, circumscribed, "dogs walking on hind legs", docility*
+Why not write it like Harry Potter? huh? why not?
+Eugenics, affliction, adduced, intractable, circumscribed, "dogs walking on hind legs", docility*.

 ---